Back to: MARKETING, SALES, ADVERTISING, & PR

-A service-level agreement (SLA) simply means the contract or agreement that exist between a service provider and the end user or client.
+A service-level agreement (SLA) simply means the contract or agreement that exists between a service provider and the end user or client.
 SLAs refer to outputs from a service provider that the customer is expected to receive.

 SLA describes the agreement and commitment to quality service, availability of service and fulfilment of responsibilities between a service provider and a customer.
 Whether it is an internal or external service provider, it is expected that the services and responsibilities included in the contract are met.

 A Little More on What is a Service-Level Agreement

 A service-level agreement can be a legal contract or informal agreement binding the relationship between service providers and their customers.
 SLAs define what a customer is expected to get from a service provider in a business agreement.
 However, any service rendered that is not in alignment with the contract between the service provider and the client is not a SLA.

 The main focus of the service level agreement is the output received by the customer as a result of the service provided.
 SLAs can occur at different levels which include;

 - Service-based SLA: this is an agreement for all customers using a specific service, good examples are services provided by a mobile phone/service provider or a service provided by an email system that an organization uses.

 - Customer-based SLA: unlike the service-based SLA, this type of SLA is customer specific.
 It is an agreement between individual customers.